When will the new pet laws take effect?

 What if my local office refuses consent for the pet to be kept at my property?

-What other changes to rental laws will affect public housing tenants?
+What other changes to rental laws will affect public housing renters?

-Consumer Affairs Victoria has information about the changes to the Residential Tenancies Act 1997 that will affect the rights and obligations of all Victorian tenants and landlords.
+Consumer Affairs Victoria has information about the changes to the Residential Tenancies Act 1997 that will affect the rights and obligations of all Victorian renters and residential rental providers.
 Most of these changes will be in place from 1 July 2020.